sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 We already have set `fpm use-next-hop-groups` in FRR.

-We can disable `net.ipv4.nexthop_compat_mode` (set to 0) if it does not cause backward compatibility issue, e.g. if we want to make `fpmsyncd` to use NextHop Group an optional feature.
+We can disable `net.ipv4.nexthop_compat_mode` (set to 0) for performance optimization.

-TODO: study NHG creation logic in SWSS (Route/NextHopGroup Orch Agent) to identify:
-1. if we should make this feature an runtime option.
-2. if this has backward compatibility issue
+For backward comptibility, we can keep `fpm use-next-hop-groups` disabled by default in FRR configuration.
+This way, zebra would not send `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` to fpmsyncd and entry created in `APPL_DB` should be identical to when this NHG feature did not exist.